-Join us the first Wednesday of each month at the Brantford Public Library (Downtown), where we tell or listener to stories base of the monthly topic.
+Join us the first Wednesday of each month at the Brantford Station Gallery, 5 Wadsworth St, where we tell or listen to stories base on the monthly topic.

 Home